Movement

 5d.
 Have suitable hard or soft landscaped immediate surroundings.
 Communal parking must not detract from the townscape or landscape quality of its surroundings, especially in smaller settlements and adjoining countryside.

-• Where the above criteria are met, communal car parking is to be prioritised over providing dispersed car parking.
+Where the above criteria are met, communal car parking must be prioritised over providing dispersed car parking.

 Back to top